 Professional producers working with you

-TMS media professionals provide the technical expertise to help educators complete projects with confidence while focusing on new and traditional teaching opportunities during the production process. (see also our philosophy‘s section on “collaborative production”)
+TMS media professionals provide the technical expertise to help educators complete projects with confidence while focusing on new and traditional teaching opportunities during the production process. (see also <a href="about/philosophy”>our philosophy‘s section on “collaborative production”)

 Our projects start with language-based subject matter drawn from existing curricula.
 This adds new perspective and learning opportunities to existing teaching strategies.